lachlan-waugh/comp-notes/6845/week04.md

 * `$Filename` timestamps are much more difficult to manipulate directly, comparisons between `$F$` and `$S_I` can reveal traces of timestomping.

 > Timestomping: attempt to hide tracks by changing timestamps of files in the MFT

+&nbsp;
+&nbsp;

+# Time and Telco Data
+## Challenges of and interpreting time
+* When time is used to contextualise events, interpreting correct time is essential
+* Time is the anchor data for sequencing events, however also causes much confusion

+&nbsp;

+## Time synch:
+> official AUS time source provided by National Measurement Institute NTP servers
+* Servers in Adelaide, Brisbane, Melbourne, Perth and Sydney
+* Most commonly, people use Google and Pool

+&nbsp;

+## Problems
+* Windows/Mac devices stores dates in different formats, which can cause large discrepancies
+* Determine between dd-mm-yyyy and mm-dd-yyyy (ask for a month's worth of data)
+* Daylight saving time (AEST vs AEDT)
+* Multiple people adjusting for time-zones (first, then second, etc)
+* The same source which has timestamps in different formats
+* 1904 and 1900 serials.
+* For a long event, what is the timestamp (start or end)?

+> Proving an email has been received is not the same as proving it has been read

+ &nbsp;

+Coordinated Universal Time (shortened to UTC as a compromise to the French speakers) is a standard adopted in 1967 for calculating date and time based on the International Atomic Clock and is maintained by the Bureau Intemational des Poids et Mesures (BIPM) in France.
+It includes ways of representing date and time which have since also been standardised as ISO 8016.
+UTC is not adjusted for daylight savings.

+&nbsp;

+Greenwich Mean Time (or GMT) is a time zone that is at the Greenwich meridian, which is also the zero meridian.
+Zulu (or Z) refers to the timezone at the zero meridian and for practical purposes is equivalent to GMT.
+Local times are shown are For example, a timestamp affixed in Sydney will show as +10:00 meaning 10 hours ahead of Zulu/GMT (or +11 in daylight savings).

+&nbsp;

+The difference between UTC and GMT varies according to the year but is always < 1 second.
+"Leap seconds" are inserted into UTC to keep UTC and GMT is synch with the next one being inserted on 31 December 2021.
+Many timestamps use UTC, GMT and Z interchangeably.
+For the purposes of my report I will use GMT (pick one and stick to it).